Bootcamp2025-Pega/instructions/README.md

 ### 3.3.4.
 Test Coverage

-In order to capture coverage, we need to enable it alongside tests.
+In order to capture test coverage, we need to enable it alongside tests.

 Add the following content to `module.exports` in the `jest.config.js` file on the ROOT of your project:
 ```js